 This guide includes lots of pictures and a detailed step-by-step explanation of how to change the oil and oil filter in a Toyota Corolla, Matrix and Pontiac Vibe.
-This covers vehicles of years 2003, 2004, 2005, 2006, 2007, and 2008!

 Benefits of Changing Your Oil

-Changing the oil in your vehicle is one of the quickest and most satisfying maintenance tasks you can do yourself, and is the gateway to more complicated maintenance projects later on.
-This task involves very few steps, and takes less than 1 hr to complete.
+Changing the oil in your vehicle is one of the quickest and most satisfying maintenance tasks you can do yourself and is the gateway to more complicated maintenance projects later on.
+This task involves very few steps and takes less than 1 hr. to complete.

 List of Supplies: